 He was one of the favorites on campus.
 A cynic might say that he bought that approval.
 But they would misunderstand.
 Lyle wanted to invest his life, all of it, in people.
 He'll never leave a large estate; but he will leave a legacy.

 I have a love-hate relationship with 8 o'clock classes.
-I like to get started that early; most students don't.
+I like to get started that early.
+Most students do not.
 They drag in late and many otherwise bright ones look like zombies at that hour.

-Watching them retreat out the door I piled up my own books, notes and papers.
+Watching them retreat out the door, I piled up my own books, notes and papers.
 I picked up the stack and stepped out into the hall.
 I was tired and a bit discouraged.
 I had put everything I knew how to do into that classroom performance and it had seemed for naught.
-Then, as I started across the hall to my nearby office, a student coming out the back door of the classroom caught up with me.
+Then, as I started across the hall to my nearby office, a student came out the back door of the classroom I had just been in and caught up with me.

 The tiredness lifted.
 I had done better than I thought.
 I don't know if Randy will ever understand how much he did for me that day.